chaosAD/ArithmeticCoding/README.md

 ## Why another Arithmetic encoder/decoder?

 Because we are busy-body lot of people; that is why.
-We re-inventing the wheels to wrap our brains over as an exercise to be keep ourselves smart.
+We re-inventing the wheels to wrap our brains over as an exercise to keep ourselves smart.